ppy/osu-wiki/news/2025/2025-09-23-project-loved-eight-years-september-2025.md

 ---

-From all of us in the [Project Loved team](https://loved.sh/contributors), we hope you enjoy this month's selection and stay tuned for April!
+From all of us in the [Project Loved team](https://loved.sh/contributors), we hope you enjoy this month's selection and stay tuned for October!
 All the passing maps will appear in the [Loved beatmap listing](https://osu.ppy.sh/beatmapsets?s=loved) shortly after the polls end.

 If you'd like to learn more about Project Loved, check out the [wiki page](/wiki/Community/Project_Loved) and [website](https://loved.sh/).
 You can also check out the `#osu-loved` channel of the [osu!
 Discord server](https://discord.com/invite/ppy) if there are any questions, concerns, or you'd like help out.